Estimated reading time: 4 minutes

 Making a Claim

-If it has been longer than 10 years, or the issue was caused by a defect in the equipment, you can either replace the panel yourself or hire a handyman to do it for you.
+If it has been longer than the warranty term, or the issue was caused by a defect in the equipment, you can replace the panel yourself or hire a handyman to do it for you.
 Everything just clips into itself, and no splicing of wires is required for a panel change.
 The hardest part is getting on the roof and positioning yourself to reach the screws and place the new panel.